Results 1 to 11 of 11

 Ah the witcher books they actually got me into fantasy, after I played the games.
 I'm polish and so read the originals and indeed I feel a lot of my enjoyment came from the references to polish (and European) folk lore, the use of language and dialects , and other polish isms.
 I'm not sure how well all that translates to English, I always feared a lot would be lost.
-I still want to replay the game in English to see how that panned outYou’re one of five suspects of a sabotage onboard a 1920s Slavic Airship.
-Find the culprit or confess your crime in an open-ended, detective adventure game - Karaski: What Goes Up...
+I still want to replay the game in English to see how that panned outComrade, Listen!
+The Glorious Commonwealth's first Airship has been compromised!
+Who is the saboteur?
+Who can be saved?
+Uncover what the passengers are hiding and write the grisly conclusion of its final hours in an open-ended, player-driven adventure.
+Dziekujemy! -- Karaski: What Goes Up...

 17-06-2013, 12:49 PM #9

 - Join Date